How to Become a Nurse in Illinois

 • Advocate for the nursing profession

 The American Association of Colleges of Nursing (AACN) recognizes the BSN as the minimum degree for entry-level nursing practice.
-According to the AACN, the BSN fully prepares entry-level nurses to manage ever-expanding clinical knowledge and increasingly complex patient care.
+According to the AACN, BSN programs fully prepare entry-level nurses to manage ever-expanding clinical knowledge and increasingly complex patient care.

 There are other benefits of earning a BSN.
-Compared to the ADN, the BSN can help you achieve better patient outcomes, more job opportunities, and higher earning potential.
+Compared to the ADN, the BSN can help you provide better patient care, and give you access to more job opportunities and a higher earning potential.

 How To Choose a Nursing Program?